anonymous902109/earl/README.md

 ### Counterfactual Methods

 EARL implements four counterfactual methods:
-* GANterfactual-RL: implemented and modififed from the original version (https://github.com/hcmlab/GANterfactual-RL) to adapt it to more general use-cases.
+* *GANterfactual-RL*: implemented and modififed from the original version (https://github.com/hcmlab/GANterfactual-RL) to adapt it to more general use-cases.
-* RACCER: implemented and modified to multi-discrete action spaces from the original version
+* *RACCER*: implemented and modified to multi-discrete action spaces from the original version
-* RACCER-Advance and RACCER-Rewind: adaptations of the RACCER algorithm that uses generative algorithm instead of heuristic tree search for faster counterfactual search.
+* *RACCER-Advance and RACCER-Rewind*: adaptations of the RACCER algorithm that uses generative algorithm instead of heuristic tree search for faster counterfactual search.

 ### Recreating Experiments on CitiBikes task